SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Yes," Fluttershy said as she pinned it to the main fabric of the dress.

-Fluttershy slowly pinned the sleeve together, going from top to bottom making sure it had equal circumference all the way down.
+Fluttershy slowly pinned the sleeve together, going from top to bottom, making sure it had equal circumference all the way down.

 "Okay, now I want you to sew it," Fluttershy stated.